oVirt/ovirt-site/source/documentation/draft/engine-adding-messages.html.md

 ## Introduction

-This page contains instructions how to add new messages to oVirt engine, This document contains information how to handle both *Backend* and *Frontend* modules with regards to messages in order to keep them synchronized.
+This page contains instructions how to add new messages to oVirt engine.

+This document contains information how to handle both *Backend* and *Frontend* modules with regards to messages in order to keep them synchronized.

+In order to add/edit a message in oVirt, please follow **all** instructions below in both *Backend* and *Frontend* sections.

 ## Backend